-There are multiple Zodiac star drops that can be collected, based on the date.
+Additionally, there are multiple Zodiac Fragments that can be collected, based on the date.
+They can be collect during the following dates:

 - Aries: March 21 - April 19